mitmath/1806/summaries.md

 Prerequisites: 18.02 is considered a prerequisite for 18.06.
-We believe that students should have a little familiarity with multiplying matrices, matrix times vector, and perhaps partial derivatives.
+We believe that students should have a little familiarity with multiplying matrices, matrix times vector, and perhaps the basics of partial derivatives.
+A read of Chapter 1 of Strang is worth doing early.

 # Spring 2019 18.06 Syllabus <br>